signly-projects/signly-projects.github.io/README.md

 ## Activating Signly

-Despite being included on the web page, Signly will only be active if the cookie key *showSignly* is set to *true*.
+Despite being included on the web page, Signly will only be active if the local storage item *showSignly* is set to *true*.

 ### This can be achieved by running the JavaScript function (available globally):
 ```